 The set comes with numbers 1-20 represented in 4 different ways!

 I would start with shuffling the subitizing cards and passing them out to your students in a whole class setting during morning circle time.
 You would then call on students one by one to have them place their subitizing card in the pocket chart under the correct number.

 You can also use in small groups to check for understanding or as a quick assessment.

-Lastly, you might try placing this in your math center and have students work in pairs to properly sort the subitizing cards.
+Lastly, you might try placing this activity in your math centers and have students work in pairs to properly sort the subitizing cards.